| | |

 From the photography perspective?

-The biggest difference between the Upper and Lower Antelope Canyon is the size of the canyon itself.
-Upper Antelope Canyon is wider at the bottom than at the top, resulting in beautiful rays of light inside the canyon.
+The biggest difference between Upper and Lower Antelope Canyon is its size.
+Upper Antelope Canyon is wider at the bottom than at the top, resulting in beautiful rays of light inside.

 Upper Antelope Canyon is much darker than Lower Canyon because it is shaped like the letter “A”.
 Lower Antelope Canyon is shaped like a “V” and is shallower than Upper Antelope.
 Lower Canyon is also longer than Upper.
 Lighting in the Lower Canyon is better in the early morning and late morning.
 But the famous light beams appear less frequently in Lower Antelope.